-The information needed to stage sarcomas includes biopsies, imaging tests of the main tumor (usually with CT or MRI scans), and imaging tests of other parts of the body where the cancer may have spread.
+The information needed to stage sarcomas includes biopsies, and imaging tests of the main tumor (usually with CT or MRI scans) other parts of the body where the cancer may have spread.

 When examining the biopsy sample, the pathologist (doctor who specializes in diagnosing diseases by looking at the tissue under a microscope) takes into account the number of cells that are actively dividing and how closely the cancer resembles normal tissue.
 He or she determines the cell type and grade and estimates how rapidly it will grow and spread.

 A staging system is a standard way for the cancer care team to summarize the extent of a cancer's spread.
 The system often used to stage sarcomas is the TNM system of American Joint Committee on Cancer.